Seeing is Believing: Brain-Inspired Modular Training for Mechanistic Interpretability: Related Work

 {\bf Pruning} can lead to sparse and efficient neural networks~\citep{han2015learning, anwar2017structured, blalock2020state, frankle2018lottery}, usually achieved by $L_1$ or $L_2$ regularization and thresholding small weights to zero.
 BIMT borrows the $L_1$ regularization technique for sparsity, but improves modularity by making the $L_1$ regularization distance-dependent.

 {\bf Analogy between neuroscience and neural networks} has existed for long in the literature~\citep{richards2019deep, hassabis2017neuroscience}.
 Although biological and artificial neural networks may not have the same low-level learning mechanisms~\citep{lillicrap2020backpropagation}, we can still borrow high-level ideas and concepts from neuroscience to design more interpretable artificial neural networks, which is the goal of this work.
+The minimal connection cost idea has been explored in~\cite{clune2013evolutionary, mengistu2016evolutionary,huizinga2014evolving,ellefsen2015neural}, where an evolutionary algorithm is applied to evolve tiny networks.
+By contrast, our method is more aligned with modern machine learning, i.e., gradient-based optimization and broader applications.